IBM/ibm-pak/README.md

 Complete the following steps to authenticate your registries:

 You must run the following command to configure credentials for all target registries that require authentication.
-Run the command separately for each registry:
+Run the command separately for each registry.
+There are two ways to do that as outlined below, Podman and Docker.
+The `TARGET_REGISTRY` in the below commands refers to a container registry where you want to mirror your images.
+The Openshift cluster should have access to this `TARGET_REGISTRY` so that it can pull images from this registry when you [install the catalog](#launch-command-install-a-catalog)

+ 1. `Podman`:
 ```
 export REGISTRY_AUTH_FILE=<path to the file which will store the auth credentials generated on podman login>
 podman login cp.icr.io